Do you feel as though you are in transition in relation to your spiritual gift, prophetic ministry or calling?

 Transition can be a difficult time.
 We are uncomfortable with the status quo, and yet the new opportunity that God for us has not yet manifested.

-In spite of the trials, transition is powerful—it heralds the fact that a new season of fruitfulness is on its way!
+Yet in spite of the trials, transition is powerful—it heralds the fact that a new season of fruitfulness is on its way!

 1. Experiencing a low time in your ministry